toliaqat/photon-controller/README.md

 1. Create continuous query task request
 2. Send query task request
-3. On completion of the request, subscribe to the created query task service
+3. On completion of the request, subscribe to the created query task service self-link
-4. Implement handler that will be called on notifications from query task service with latest results
+4. Implement handler that will be called on notifications from query task service with updates

 We can avoid setting up the subscription with query task here, and instead do the polling on this continues query task service for updates.
-But that would not be efficient.
-Instead we recommend using subscription model here and get the results whenever they are available from our friend on the other side.
+But that would NOT be efficient.
+Instead we recommend using subscription model here and get the results whenever they are available from this friend on the other side.

 In rest of the document we will go over the steps mentioned above.